jwagrunner/internet-draft/draft-wagner-tls-keysharepqc.md

     date: 2025
 --- abstract

-RFC 8446 is modified to where another key share extension is introduced to accomodate large public keys for post-quantum algorithms including Classic McEliece.
-A capability is added to where this new key share or the normal key share is in use, depending on the algorithm chosen in a TLS key exchange along with its public key size.
+RFC 8446 is modified to where another key share extension is introduced to accommodate both public keys and ciphertexts in ClientHello and ServerHello messages for post-quantum algorithms that have large public keys, including the code-based cryptographic schemes the Classic McEliece family and the RLCE algorithm group.

 --- middle